jamal08bd/ju-react-complete-resources/code/README.md

 # Details info here #

-To effectively learn, check the Code Snapshot in the following order:
+For effectiveness, Code Snapshot should be checked in the following order:

 - ju-react-hello-world